noahzarro/netsec/projects/acme-project-whitelist.md

 Cargo is installed

 Additionaly, you may use the following crates:
+- base64
-- reqwest
+- clap
-- openssl
+- futures
 - getopts
-- base64
+- gotham
 - hyper
+- openssl
+- reqwest
+- rust-crypto
 - serde
 - serde_json
-- trust-dns-server
-- rust-crypto
-- futures
 - tokio
-- gotham
 - tokio-rustls
+- trust-dns-server

 ## C
 A standard GCC installation is available on the CI containers.
 Moreover, you may use the following libraries:

+- b64.c
+- json-c
+- libbsd
+- libc
+- libcrypto
+- libcurl
+- libm
 - libssl
-- libcrypto
 - libtls
 - libutil
-- libbsd
-- libcurl
-- json-c
-- libc
-- libm
-- b64.c

 The bison tool for parser generation is installed as well.